Teacher Training Course

 During each week a student has:

-- Two individual short lessons every day.
+- One individual short lesson every day (20 minutes).
 A teacher-student ratio of at least 1-5 is maintained throughout the week and Paul and Tessa are present every day.

-- Two to three half-hour 'hands-on' groups per week (usually three students per group).
+- Three half-hour 'hands-on' groups per week (usually three students per group).
 The student learns through a step-by-step program how to use the hands on each other while under the guidance of an experienced teacher.
 It is a well worked-out discipline, like a musician learning scales, and is the heart of the whole training.
 It becomes the foundation from which more complex skills can develop.

 - Some form of 'directed activity' or established 'procedure' every day. e.g. chair-work, table work, whispered 'ah', standing, walking, waiting, sitting, squatting, lying and rising, etc. Or a natural and playful group work with either movement or voice work developed from out of Alexander's principles.